The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 See the Withholding tax and Withholding tax on payments of interest guidance notes.

-Loans between connected companies will be subject to the transfer pricing rules (see the Overview of transfer pricing principles guidance note).
+Loans between connected companies will be subject to the transfer pricing rules (see the Summary of the transfer pricing rules guidance note).
 Two persons are connected if one of them participates directly or indirectly in the management, control or capital of the other, or if each of them is subject to direct or indirect participation in the management, control or capital by the same person or persons.
 The definition of control is extended where loans are involved, and a lender will be attributed the rights of all other parties acting together in relation to the finance arrangements.

 Interest and other financing costs are not deductible to the extent that the interest or loan exceeds an arm’s length amount.
 When determining this arm’s length amount, the transfer pricing rules require consideration of: